byron42/my-portfolio/website/portfolio-site/content/about.md

 weight = 10
 +++
 ##### **Where I am**
-I'm an aspiring entry level software developer looking for a place to start a career.
+I'm an aspiring software developer looking for a place to start a career.
 I know that what I've learned so far will benefit any employer that decides to give me an opportunity.
 Not only am I looking forward to it, I honestly can’t wait to prove it.

 ![about](../images/mac.jpg)